JeremyWallace1/decision-maker/planning/user_stories.md

 # User Stories
-* A user story describes how users will interact with your application
-* They have the form: As a ___, I want to _, because ____. eg. As a user, I want to be able to save posts, because I want to review them later.
-* User stories can also be negated: As a __, I shouldn't be able to _, because ___.
-* eg. As a user, I shouldn't be able to edit other users posts, because I don't own those posts.

-# User Stories
 * As a poll creator, I want to be able to create a poll that I can share with my friends, because I want to make group decision making easier.
 * As a poll creator, I want to be able to share a poll that I created with my friends, because I want them to be able to specify their preference(s).
 * As a poll creator, I want to be able to view the results of the polls I've created, because I want to be able to use the results to inform a decision.